Montserrat Travel Guide

 Where To Stay In Montserrat

-Hotel inventory in Montserrat is limited and most visitors stay in private rental and guesthouses.
-That said, some of the places to stay at in Montserrat include:
+Hotel inventory in Montserrat is limited, and most visitors stay in private rentals and guesthouses.
+That said, some of the best to stay in Montserrat include:

 - Olveston House

 - Tropical Mansion Suites